Modular Home Consultant - Jeff Pennay

 Hello, I am Jeff Pennay, your Modular Home Consultant for Newry, PA.
 If you have any questions, please call me toll free! — 877-419-0356

-How to Start A Modular Home
+How to Get Started On Your Modular Home

 Construction of Your Modular Home

-Once the construction of your modules is completed and they are delivered to your home location we start the key step of the assembly - the setting of your modules by the assembly team using construction crane equipment.
-Once these are placed, the final phase of your installation will be the completing the installation of utilities, painting, installing the flooring, and the create of the appliances.
+Once the construction of your modules is finished and they are delivered to your home location we start the key step of the assembly - the setting of your modules by the assembly team using construction crane equipment.
+Once these are placed, the final phase of your installation will be the finishing the installation of utilities, painting, installing the flooring, and the create of the appliances.
 Cleaning top to bottom and testing makes sure everything is in good working order and the final home inspections and occupancy permits will be secured.
-Typically, the external perimeter driveway, patios, walks and decking are set up to complete the work and the home is ready for moving in.
+Generally, the external perimeter driveway, patios, walks and decking are set up to complete the work and the home is ready for moving in.

 Express Modular Supplies Prefab Houses for Builders in Newry, PA